SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

     ![azureblob-storageacct](/img/send-data/azureblob-storageacct.png)

-1. Add the outbound ip addresses (copied in step 2.d) from both BlobTaskConsumer and [DLQTaskConsumer](https://portal.azure.com/#blade/WebsitesExtension/FunctionMenuBlade/resourceId/%2Fsubscriptions%2Fc088dc46-d692-42ad-a4b6-9a542d28ad2a%2FresourceGroups%2Fleast%2Fproviders%2FMicrosoft.Web%2Fsites%2FSUMOBRDLQProcessorekbxzlepnhs4g%2Ffunctions%2FDLQTaskConsumer) functions under Firewall with each ip in a single row of Address range column.
+1. Add the outbound ip addresses (copied in step 2.d) from both BlobTaskConsumer function under Firewall with each ip in a single row of Address range column.
 1. Verify by going to the subnet.
 You should see Subnet delegation and service endpoints as shown in the screenshot below.

     ![azureblob-subnet](/img/send-data/azureblob-subnet.png)